lyokha/nginx-custom-counters-module/README.md

             counter $cnt_test_a_requests $inc_a_requests;
 ```

-However nginx *if* condition testing is not as powerful as it may require.
-If
+However nginx *if* condition testing is not as powerful as it may be required.
-you need a full-fledged condition testing then consider binding increment or
+If you need a complex condition testing then consider binding increment or set
-set variables to a full-featured programming language's handler.
-For example,
+variables to a full-featured programming language's handler.
+For example, let's
-let's increment a counter when a *base64*-encoded value contains a version tag.
+increment a counter when a *base64*-encoded value contains a version tag.
+To
-To make all required computations, let's use Haskell and [*Nginx Haskell
+make all required computations, let's use Haskell and [*Nginx Haskell
 module*](http://github.com/lyokha/nginx-haskell-module).

 Put directive *haskell compile* with a haskell function *hasVTag* on *http